 In the more profound Buddhist teachings, the gap becomes even more important, as a way to rest your mind in its natural state.
 It allows you to see clearly the natural openness and freshness of your mind when it is not caught up in habitual patterns.

-Tami Simon: Can you point us in the right direction in terms of relating to the pain of the world, events like the recent shooting in the African-American church in Charlottesville or the devastating earthquake in Nepal?
+Tami Simon: Can you point us in the right direction in terms of relating to the pain of the world, events like the recent shooting in the African-American church in Charleston or the devastating earthquake in Nepal?
 It’s very challenging for me, and I think for many people, to know how to relate to that suffering in an openhearted way, without shutting down because it feels like too much to bear.

 Pema Chödrön: I think it’s the same practice, whether it’s on a big scale, like the heartbreak and injustice of the shooting, or you’re doing it at the domestic level, in your workplace or your family.
 I think it’s epitomized by the expression “open mind and open heart.”